-There are valuable resources at Young Minds for parents, young people and professionals, they also have a parent helpline, please take a look and see what information and support you can access.
+There are valuable resources at Young Minds for parents, young people and professionals, they also have a parent helpline and crisis messenger service,please take a look and see what information and support you can access.

 Kooth offers safe and anonymous online support for young people aged 11-19 years old: